-Each year the Office of the State Archaeologist of Colorado (OSAC) sponsors an archaeological inventory ("survey") on a parcel of state property, typically during the June-August period when few classes are scheduled.
-The purposes of the survey are to provide field training in surveying techniques for PAAC volunteers, applicable toward certification requirements, and to help OSAC meet its statutory obligations to inventory land within Colorado.
+Each year the Office of the State Archaeologist of Colorado (OSAC) sponsors an archaeological inventory ("survey"), typically during the June-August period when few classes are scheduled.
+The survey provides field training in surveying techniques for PAAC volunteers, applicable toward certification requirements, and helps OSAC meet its statutory obligations to inventory land within Colorado.
 Previously undocumented archaeological and historical sites are discovered during the inventory, and added to OSAC’s database for use in future research.

+Information about new discoveries is entered in digital format on GPS receivers.
 Field training involves hiking across undeveloped lands in search of artifacts and features more than fifty years old.
-When such sites are discovered, volunteers are instructed in the production of sketch maps, filling out standard recording forms, plotting site locations on topographic maps, artifact illustration, etc. Credit toward certification is earned for the days spent under professional supervision (Certified Surveyor I), and for each site form which volunteers complete following the inventory (Provisional Surveyor).
-Final technical reports on the summer surveys held at Pike’s Stockade in Conejos County and Hermit Park in Larimer County describe the training survey program in greater detail as well as providing interpretations of those previous inventories.
-The Antelope Gulch slide presentation provides a progress report on a recently completed field project (hover the cursor over the orange thought bubble in the upper left corner of each slide for details).
+When such sites are discovered, volunteers are instructed in the production of sketch maps, filling out standard recording forms, plotting site locations, artifact illustration, and other standard archaeological procedures.
+Credit toward certification is earned for the days spent under professional supervision (Certified Surveyor I), and for each site form which volunteers complete following the inventory (Provisional Surveyor).
+Final technical reports on the summer surveys held at the Pawnee Buttes in Weld County, Pike’s Stockade in Conejos County, Hermit Park in Larimer County, and Antelope Gulch in Fremont County describe the training survey program in greater detail as well as providing interpretations of those previous inventories.

-Because PAAC training sites such as the Pawnee Buttes are in remote locations lacking public facilities of any sort, and involve hiking across somewhat rugged terrain, prospective participants must be in reasonably good physical condition.
+Because PAAC training sites are often in remote locations lacking public facilities of any sort, and involve hiking across somewhat rugged terrain, prospective participants must be in reasonably good physical condition.
 The ability to contend with hot summer days, bothersome insects, and generally primitive working conditions is a necessity.
-Volunteers must supply their own transportation, room and board, daypack and personal gear such as canteens, but there is no fee for participation.
-The Office of the State Archaeologist of Colorado (OSAC) supplies all surveying, recording and mapping equipment as well as the professional archaeologist(s) who supervises the volunteers.
+Usually volunteers must supply their own transportation, room and board, daypack and personal gear such as canteens, but this can vary by project and specific logistics will be provided.
+Aside from personal equipment (camping gear, pack) there is no base course fee for participation.
+The Office of the State Archaeologist of Colorado (OSAC) or its partners such as DARG or PCRG supply all surveying, recording and mapping equipment as well as the professional archaeologist(s) who supervises the volunteers.